 A place looking to the present and future to find its identity, not the past

 There are a couple of fascinating locations that shine a light on its past, like the Brown Palace Hotel and Spa, Molly Brown House Museum, Union Station, and Larimer Square.
 But compared to other major American cities, Denver is a place that has largely hedged its bets on the future, not the past.

-250 business and 33 business homes were displaced, and many residents from the largely Hispanic and working class neighborhood relocated to the nearby Lincoln Park Homes housing project nearby.
-Thousands of residents and business owners lost their community, and the cultural toll to the city is incalculable.
+250 business and 33 business homes were displaced, and many residents from the largely Hispanic and working-class neighborhood relocated to the nearby Lincoln Park Homes housing project nearby.
+Thousands of residents and business owners lost their communities, and the cultural toll on the city is incalculable.